Builder Benefits & Procedures to Get Certified as MWBE

 What are the benefits of being MWBE certified?
 How can you take advantage of being certified under any of these programs?
 The MWBE (Minority and Women-Owned Business Enterprises) has been established, and many large construction companies are setting huge goals in terms of the amount of MWBE firms that they need to hire.
 First, let's make sure we all understand what MWBE really is and what benefits MWBE certified firms are entitled to.

-What Are MWBE and Who Can Be Certified?
+What MWBE is and Who Can Be Certified

 MWBE stands for Minority and Woman Business Enterprise and is related to for-profit organizations located in the United States or one of its territories.
 MWBE organizations are controlled by minorities or woman whose participation and/or ownership is at a minimum 51 percent, and when dealing with public-owned organizations, the minority stakeholders must control at least 51 percent of the stocks.
 Minority groups Minority group members are United States citizens who are Black, Asian, Native Americans and/or Hispanics.